Setting up Parents’ Evenings with video calls

 Once on the dashboard screen, copy the account’s SID (you will need this for the Edulink one settings).

-Click settings on the left hand side navigation and click on the API Keys link then the Create new API Key button.
+Click Account on the top right hand side navigation and click on the API Keys and Tokens link then the blue Create API Key button at the top right of the new screen.

-Give the key a name of your choice, and leave the key type as standard.
+Give the key a name of your choice, select the region (United States) and leave the key type as standard.

 Click the “create API Key” button.